Dominican Republic Holidays

 What is commemorated on each of the Dominican Holidays?

-- New Year: Everybody is familiar with this worldwide holiday celebrated the first day of the year.
-The start of a new year always brings high hopes.
+- New Year: This is more of a worldwide celebration rather than a Dominican holiday.
+Thus, everybody is familiar with this day, celebrated the first day of the year all over the wolrd.
+Thus, the start of a new year always brings high hopes.

-- Three Kings Day: On January 6, the arrival of the three holy kings in Bethlehem is celebrated by giving gifts to children.
+- Three Kings Day: On January 6, we celebrate the arrival of the three holy kings in Bethlehem by giving gifts to children.
 In the Dominican calendar, this day can be moved, which according to law enforcement, can be transferred to Monday.

 - Our Lady of High Grace Day: Every January 21, Our Lady of High Grace Day is commemorated, patroness of Higüey.
 Because this is a religious day, it is non-transferable.